 Pregnancy and obesity: Know the risks

-Being obese during pregnancy can have a major impact on your health and your baby's health.
+Having a high body mass index (BMI) during pregnancy can have a major impact on your health and your baby's health.
 Find out about the possible complications, recommendations for weight gain and what you can do to promote a healthy pregnancy.

 What's considered obese?

-How might obesity affect my pregnancy?
+How might a high BMI affect my pregnancy?

-Being obese during pregnancy increases the risk of various pregnancy complications, including:
+Having a high BMI during pregnancy increases the risk of various pregnancy complications, including:

 - The risk of miscarriage, stillbirth and recurrent miscarriage

 - A pregnancy complication characterized by high blood pressure and signs of damage to another organ system, most often the liver and kidneys (preeclampsia)

 - The need for a C-section and the risk of C-section complications, such as wound infections

 Having a high BMI during pregnancy has been linked to an increased risk of various health problems for a baby, including: